Asexuality: In media

 Sir Arthur Conan Doyle intentionally portrayed his character Sherlock Holmes as what would today be classified as asexual.

 Asexual representation in media is limited and rarely openly acknowledged or confirmed by creators or authors.
 In works composed prior to the beginning of the twenty-first century, characters are generally automatically assumed to be sexual and the existence of a character's sexuality is usually never questioned.
 Sir Arthur Conan Doyle portrayed his character Sherlock Holmes as what would today be classified as asexual, with the intention to characterize him as solely driven by intellect and immune to the desires of the flesh.
 The Archie Comics character Jughead Jones was likely intended by his creators as an asexual foil to Archie's excessive heterosexuality, but, over the years, this portrayal shifted, with various iterations and reboots of the series implying that he is either gay or heterosexual.
 In 2016, he was confirmed to be asexual in the New Riverdale Jughead comics.
 The writers of the 2017 television show Riverdale, based on the Archie comics, chose to depict Jughead as a heterosexual despite pleas from both fans and Jughead actor Cole Sprouse to retain Jughead's asexuality and allow the asexual community to be represented alongside the gay and bisexual communities, both represented in the show.
 This decision sparked conversations about deliberate asexual erasure in the media and its consequences, especially on younger viewers.

-Asexuality also sees mention in the writings of LGBTQI+ activist Jennie June / Ralph Werther, with the term "Anaphrodite" being the one used to denote it.
-In her 1922 book, June-Werther made the estimate that this term applied to about 0,5% of the male population, with them having a "horror of women" & minds devoid of "hero-worship" or attraction to masculinity.
-June-Werther made a few examples of Anaphrodites, four of the following being theorized by her to have been: Herbert Spencer, St. Paul, Immanuel Kanth, & Isaac Newton.
-June-Werther also made the assertion that Anaphrodites, due to their lack of desires for the joys of courtship, were "compensated by Providence in the way of extra allotment of intellectual enjoyment."
-June-Werther surmised that Anaphroditism was a result of either an illness in childhood or a congenital thing.
+Asexuality also sees mention in the writings of pseudonymous LGBTQI+ activist Jennie June, with the term "Anaphrodite" being the one used to denote it.
+In her 1922 book, June estimated that this term applied to about 0,5% of the male population, with them having a "horror of women" and minds devoid of "hero-worship" or attraction to masculinity.
+June listed Herbert Spencer, St. Paul, Immanuel Kant, and Isaac Newton as examples of Anaphrodites.
+June also asserted that Anaphrodites, due to their lack of desires for the joys of courtship, were "compensated by Providence in the way of extra allotment of intellectual enjoyment".
+June surmised that Anaphroditism was a result of either an illness in childhood or a congenital thing.